shipt/osmosis/README.md

 ```

 - `containerContext` is a context variable that gives you access to your state and functions
-- `wrapperFunction` is a function that's simply a higher order component used to provide the store to the app, and should be used to wrap the top level component in the app
+- `wrapperFunction` is simply a higher order component used to provide the store to the app and should be used to wrap the top level component in the app
-- `containerRef` is an object that gives you acess to state variables and functions without causing re-renders when changes occur
+- `containerRef` is an object that gives you access to state variables and functions without causing re-renders when changes occur

 To connect the state throughout your app you have to import the `StoreProvider` function which is simply an utility for combining several `wrapperFunction`'s into a single higher order component.